 How to make VPN work with Virgin Media router

-1: Configure the router
+1. Configure the router

 The issues between Virgin Media services and VPN tools emerged after the introduction of SuperHub 3, the latest, improved iteration of routers provided by the UK-based broadband provider.